IN THE BEGINNING... THERE WAS A RIDE

 Sherm Cooper, Dick Singer, Lon Bromley, Wally Dallenbach, Art Lamey, Del Garner, Al Unser, Ed Kretz, Bobby Unser

-The 2020 event was canceled and postponed to celebrate the 45th Annual Colorado 500 Charity Invitational Ride in 2021.
-A lot has changed since 1975, but Wally and the Colorado 500 have changed with the times and our riders are true “trail ambassadors.”
+The Colorado 500 Charity Invitational Ride celebrates it's 47th Annual 2023, and the Board of Directors is committed to continue the annual event into the future.
+A lot has changed since 1975, but Wally and the Colorado 500 have changed with the times and the riders are true “trail ambassadors.”

 JOIN WITH AND SUPPORT

 Join hundreds of motorcycle enthusiasts from across the US (and beyond), dedicated to helping schools, youth organizations, humanitarian agencies, trail and forest agency alliances, and more for a five-day tour through beautiful Colorado.